fpramunno/InDI-implementation/README.md

 ## Getting Started

 ### Prerequisites
-List any prerequisites needed to run your project, such as Python version, libraries, etc. For example:
+List of libraries to run the project:
 - Python 3.8+
 - PyTorch
 - PIL